 The same procedure for Pre-application applies.
-At this stage the LPA will seek the agreement of Parish and Town Councils to the concept and layout of the open space, sport (indoor/outdoor), recreation and play provision prior to the granting of planning permission.
+At this stage the LPA will seek the agreement of Parish and Town Councils to the concept and layout, and /or landscaping being undertaken, of the open space, sport (indoor/outdoor), recreation and play provision prior to the granting of planning permission.
 Their commitment to future ownership or adoption will also be expected.